GMAT Quant Notes

 \[45\times87=3915\\76\times65=4940\\3915>4940\]

-Therefore the statement is correct.
+Therefore the statement is incorrect.

 70% = 50% + 10% + 10%